Novel Lung Trial: Normothermic Ex Vivo Lung Perfusion (Evlp) As An Assessment Of Extended/Marginal Donor Lungs

 • Pulmonary edema detected via CXR, bronchoscopy or palpation of lungs.

-• Donation after cardiac death donors.
+• Donation after circulatory death donors.

 • Investigator evaluation of donor lung as "unsuitable" for standard criteria for lung transplant.
 List reason for "unsuitable" determination.